digital-ai/release-integration-sdk-workshop/part-2/lab-5-create-a-third-party-integration.md

     python -m unittest discover tests

+Use `sample_server_task.py` as a base and remove the stuff you won't need.
 For AWS, you wouldn't need the `requests` library, the boto3 library takes care of that.
 So you can remove that and start with a clean, but non-trivial file.

-Here's an example of what the starting poinnt coud look like
+Here's an example of what the starting point could look like

 `sample_server_task.py`:
 ```python